sharednodes/mnscript/README.md

 ## 4. The last and the most important step

-Don't be shy, send a small amount of coin if you found this instruction helpful.
+Don't be shy, send a small amount of coin if you found this instruction (yt video and setup script) helpful.

 | Coin           | Address  |
 | ---------------| ---------|